-Some such low-priced stocks might be traded on the major exchanges, like the New York Stock Exchange (NYSE), NYSE American (formerly the American Stock Exchange), and Nasdaq.
+Some low-priced stocks might be traded on the major exchanges, like the New York Stock Exchange (NYSE), NYSE American (formerly the American Stock Exchange), and Nasdaq.
 However, penny stocks frequently are traded over-the-counter (OTC) in markets such as OTCQX, OTCQB, and OTC Pink.

-Quotes for stocks trading in these marketplaces are called "pink sheets" because their listings once were printed on pink paper, though now they're strictly electronic.
+Quotes for stocks trading in these marketplaces are called "pink sheets" because their listings were once printed on pink paper, though now they're strictly electronic.